Andrew D. Levin

 Director since 2016

-Mr. Withrow is a Director in the Power, Utilities & Infrastructure Group of RBC Capital Markets.
-Prior to joining RBC, Eric worked at Nomura Securities and Merrill Lynch & Co. in investment banking.
+Mr. Withrow is a Managing Director at Scotiabank in the US Power & Utilities Investment Banking Group.
+Prior to joining Scotiabank, he was a Director in the Power, Utilities & Infrastructure Group of RBC Capital Markets, and also held roles with Nomura Securities and Merrill Lynch & Co. in investment banking.
 Eric holds a BBA from James Madison University, an MBA from the University of North Carolina Chapel Hill, and is a CFA charterholder.
 He was raised to have an appreciation for education and the arts, which has led him to identify with CAW’s mission.
-He lives in midtown Manhattan with his wife and two children.
+He lives in Scarsdale, NY with his wife and three children.

 Mr. Chaszar has been involved with CAW longer than any other board member.
 He has participated since childhood, and is one of CAW's many "success stories."
 Mosely is currently a premier field engineer with Microsoft.
 He was previously the Director of Implementation at Network Doctor.
 Prior work experience includes computer and systems administration roles at Columbia University School of Nursing, Donald, Lufkin & Jenrette, and Lord & Taylor.
 Mr. Chaszar has provided invaluable support to CAW through his expertise in computers and systems administration, his strong work ethic and his natural leadership abilities.